NCATSTranslator/ui-fe/README.md

 - **GraphView**: initializes, displays, and controls a cytoscape graph element based on a provided result.
 - **Header**: contains the site header.
 - **LoadingBar**: a loading bar component with optional crossfaded text and icon props.
-- **LoginComponent**: provides a decorative login page along with a link to SSO login based on variables provided from the config endpoint.
 - **Modals**: contains the various modal window components used on the site, each derived from a main Modal component.
 - **OutsideClickHandler**: a wrapper component that executes a callback when a click is detected outside of its child component's bounds.
 - **Page**: serves as a template wrapper for different page types.